PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Checking of chromatin fragmentation (nucleosomal digestion pattern)
-------📝🔴----- *Benoit: 4/07/2022: Do we need to update this section?
-Last time it didn't work.
-When I redid the experiment, I did the following: Take 150µL chromatin.
-Add 50µL H2O + 5µL 5M NaCl + 2µL 0.5M EDTA + 4µL Proteinase K. Incubate O/N at 65°C* ------📝-----

 * Save a 50µL aliqot of Micrococcale digested chromatin in a fresh tube, then add: